EGTortuero/viga/README.md

 python virannot.py --input eukarya.fasta --blastdb databases/blast/nr/nr --rfamdb databases/rfam/Rfam.cm --hmmdb databases/UniProt/uniprot_trembl.fasta --gcode 1 --out eukarya_BENCHMARK --modifiers ../modifiers.txt --threads 10

+Another example is:

+python virannot.py --input bacteria.fasta --blastdb databases/blast/nr/nr --rfamdb databases/rfam/Rfam.cm --fast --out bacteria_BENCHMARK --modifiers ../modifiers.txt --threads 10

 HISTORY OF THE SOURCE CODE:

+* v 0.7.0 - Added the "--fast" parameter.
+In this case, the program will launch BLAST (but not PHMMER) to annotate protein function.
+In this case, the program will be as fast as Prokka (Seemann 2014) but the annotations will not be accurate.
+As a consequence of this new parameter, the "--hmmdb" parameter is only mandatory when this flag is NOT used (as by default).
 * v 0.6.2 - Removed the "--noparallel" parameter.
 After doing time benchmarks to test the speed of BLAST and HMMER when they are run using the multithreading option and as a parallel program, we found that BLAST tends to be faster using multithreading option while HMMER had the opposite behavior.
 For that, we decided to consider only the parallelization of HMMER and to run BLAST using multiple threads.
 * v 0.6.1 - Fixed issue with parallel HMMER (the program tend to take all available CPUs independently of the parsed arguments) and with the BLAST/HMMER decision trees (typos).
 * v 0.6.0 - Replaced HHSUITE by HMMER 3.1 to predict protein function according to Hidden Markov Models.
 In a recent benchmark (as well as internal ones), we found that HHPred tends to be the slowest program to predict protein function (compared with PHMMER and BLASTP).
 Additionally, HMMER had a high accuracy when proteins are annotated (Saripella et al. 2016).
 Moreover, it has the advantage that the databases must be in FASTA format (such UniProt and, even, PFAM), which it is a standard format.
 For all these reasons, we replaced HHSUITE by HMMER 3.1.
 Additionally, fixed small issues related with the Genbank file (omission of the contig topology as well as the name of the locus).